EricNavar/ssd-app-mobile/README.md

 # SSD app

-- This is SSD's unofficial app.
+- This is the unofficial app of Society of Software Developers (SSD)
 - I created this app to keep a record of SSD's history
 - [how i deployed the app](Expo.md)
 - this uses the [ssd-api](https://github.com/ericnavar/ssd-api)